JohnPhillipO/fragments-ui/README.md

-# fragments-ui
+# Fragments
-A simple web app to manage authentication.
+A simple web app to manage authentication using Cloud Computing (AWS).